 Substantially all of our revenues and expenses are denominated in RMB.
-We do not believe that we currently have any significant direct foreign exchange risk and have not used any derivative financial instruments to hedge exposure to such risk.
+We currently use structured investment products to hedge exposure to exchange rate risks.
+Such products reduce, but do not entirely eliminate the effect of foreign currency exchange rate movements on our cash, cash equivalents and restricted cash in foreign currencies.
 Although our exposure to foreign exchange risks should be limited in general, the value of your investment in our ADSs will be affected by the exchange rate between U.S. dollar and Renminbi because the value of our business is effectively denominated in RMB, while our ADSs will be traded in U.S. dollars.